 Lasso.Security's gateway focuses on combining security controls with a plugin-based architecture for MCP traffic.

-For comparison, TrueFoundry reports sub-3ms internal gateway latency and 350+ requests per second on a single vCPU.
+For comparison, TrueFoundry reports best-case sub-3ms internal gateway latency and 350+ requests per second on a single vCPU.
 MintMCP optimizes for governance and compliance while maintaining production-grade performance.

 Security Feature Overview